lamberta/devkit-doc/guide/native.md

 overhead.
-Generally, modern JavaScript engines optimize for most use cases, but using a tool like [jsPerf](http://jsperf.com) to test snippets can be very insightful (even though it run tests in your browser, it's lessons can still apply).
+Generally, modern JavaScript engines optimize for most use cases, but using a tool like [jsPerf](http://jsperf.com) to test snippets can be very insightful (even though it run tests in your browser, the lessons can still apply).

 Also, get comfortable with debugging JavaScript using the